mochimwaji/kan/CONTRIBUTING.md

 Before committing, ensure:

-1. ✅ `pnpm typecheck` passes
+1. ✅ `pnpm typecheck` or `npx turbo run build` passes
-2. ✅ `pnpm lint` shows no new errors
+2. ✅ `pnpm lint` or `npx turbo run lint` shows no new errors
 3. ✅ No `any` types without justification
-4. ✅ All promises are handled
+4. ✅ All promises are handled (use `void` if intentional fire-and-forget)
-5. ✅ No unused imports/variables
+5. ✅ No unnecessary optional chaining or type assertions
+6. ✅ Environment variables are declared in `turbo.json` under `globalEnv`
-6. ✅ Environment variables use validated access
+7. ✅ Environment variables use validated access

 ---